FabioRosado/100DaysOfCode/log.md

 **Today's Progress:** Fixed typos and added words to the wordlist that the Sphinx extension uses to whitelist terms

 **Thoughts:**  The file for the whitelisted words is quite big at the moment and I have worked the whole day on fixing typos and adding terms.
 I've submitted all of them and now I'm waiting for a full review before marking the PR as ready.

+### Day 90: May 19, 2018 (Aurelia)
+##### Aurelia

+**Today's Progress:** Read a bit about aurelia and did the first two tutorials on how to use it.

+**Thoughts:**  One of the reasons why I decided to give aurelia a try was due to the fun example (creating a contact manager) and the cool layout of the website.
+It's a bit confusing to work with it at first but I can see how powerful the framework can be.
+I might take the contact manager example and expand its functionality.